Thriving With Bipolar

 The Challenge:

 Create a safe, relatable space for people living with bipolar disorder.
-With a modest following of just 1,154 Instagram followers, the goal wasn’t vanity metrics—it was meaningful engagement and real connection.
+With a modest following of less than 2k Instagram followers, the goal wasn’t vanity metrics—it was meaningful engagement and real connection.

 Approach: